v-maudel/docs-1/docs/standard/serverless-architecture/index.md

 ## Introduction

 Serverless is the evolution of cloud platforms in the direction of pure cloud native code that brings developers closer to business logic while insulating them from infrastructure concerns.
-It’s a pattern that doesn’t imply “no server” but rather, “less server”.
+It's a pattern that doesn't imply "no server" but rather, "less server".
 Serverless code is event-driven.
 Code may be triggered by anything from a traditional HTTP web request to a timer or the result of uploading a file.
-The infrastructure behind serverless allows for instant scale to meet elastic demands and offers micro-billing to truly “pay for what you use.”
+The infrastructure behind serverless allows for instant scale to meet elastic demands and offers micro-billing to truly "pay for what you use."
 Serverless requires a new way thinking and approach to building applications and is not the right solution for every problem.
 As a developer, you must decide:

 * What are the pros and cons of serverless?
 * Why should you consider serverless for your own applications?